erikalvarez418/cybersecurity-projects/WhyKQLMapsAreEssentialforCEOsandNon-TechPeople.md

 ---

 This query helps you track **malicious network flows** in Azure and enriches the data with **geolocation details**.
-Here’s a breakdown 🌐.
+Here’s a breakdown.
 ---

 ### **Your KQL Query**